 Inheritance tax used to be something only the wealthy expected to pay when they died.
-But soaring house prices have meant that many people who would never have seen themselves as rich now leave behind estates which attract inheritance tax.
+But soaring house prices have meant that many people who would never have seen themselves as rich may worry that they will leave behind an inheritance tax bill after they die.

-If you are responsible for dealing with someone’s estate (this is broadly everything they own such as property, savings and possessions minus any debts), you will need to work out if there is any inheritance tax to pay to HMRC.
+If you are responsible for dealing with someone’s estate (this is broadly everything they own such as property, savings and possessions minus any debts), you will need to work out if there is any inheritance tax to pay to HM Revenue and Customs.

 When is inheritance tax due?